microsoft/ignite25-LAB545-create-and-manage-sensitive-information-types-and-labels/lab/instructions/Lab-bonus-dlp.md

+# Bonus task – Create a DLP policy for Copilot

+Megan Bowen has already classified Contoso project data with sensitivity labels.
+To strengthen protections, she now needs to add a safeguard that prevents Microsoft 365 Copilot from processing content marked with the Project data label.
+This helps Contoso reduce the chance of sensitive information being used in prompts or responses.

+**Task**:

+- Create a DLP policy in simulation mode

-## Bonus Task – Create a DLP policy in simulation mode
+## Task 1 – Create a DLP policy in simulation mode

-In this task, you'll create a DLP policy in simulation mode that targets credit card numbers in Teams messages.
-The policy will notify users when they attempt to share sensitive content and allow them to override with justification.
+With classification in place, you’ll now create a DLP policy in Microsoft Purview that targets content labeled as project data.
+The policy will run in simulation mode and prevent Copilot from processing labeled content.

 1. In the Microsoft Purview portal, navigate to **Solutions** > **Data Loss Prevention** > **Policies**.